inner-banner.jpg

 Common Property Management Company Fees

-In addition to the base management fee, there are other property management costs that are fairly common.
+Understanding the property management fee structure is key for property owners in the Seattle area.
+In addition to the base management fee, other property management costs are fairly common.
 Depending on your property and the services you’re using, you may only be charged some of them.
 Here is a common property management fee breakdown:

 1. Leasing Fee

-The leasing fee is something property managers charge for finding and placing a suitable tenant in a vacant unit.
+What is a leasing fee?
+It's a charge property managers apply for finding and placing a suitable tenant in a vacant unit.
 This process usually includes services like running background checks, prior eviction searches, financial verifications, and other tenant vetting services.
-Generally, the leasing fee is equal to about 50% of the first month’s rent, although some companies may charge as low as 25% or as high as an 100% of the first month’s rent.
+Generally, the leasing fee is equal to about 50% of the first month’s rent, although some companies may charge as low as 25% or as high as 100% of the first month’s rent.
+This fee is a standard part of property management prices and is crucial for maintaining high-quality tenancy in your property.

 2. Lease Renewal Fee

-Property managers may charge a lease renewal fee each time the existing tenants renew their lease for the residential or commercial space.
-The fee is used to help cover the additional costs required to update, modify, and process a new lease.
-It takes time for the property management company to communicate with the tenants about any market-based rent changes, prepare and collect new lease documentation from tenants, and handle other miscellaneous tasks.
-A typical lease renewal fee is about $150 to $200.
+When it comes to ongoing tenancy, property managers may charge a lease renewal fee each time the existing tenants renew their lease for the residential or commercial space.
+This fee is integral to the management fee for rental property, covering the additional costs required to update, modify, and process a new lease.
+It involves the property management company communicating with the tenants about any market-based rent changes, preparing and collecting new lease documentation from tenants, and handling other miscellaneous tasks.
+A typical lease renewal fee is about $150 to $200, reflecting the administrative effort involved in ensuring a continued, smooth rental experience.

 3. Repair Funds